Frequently Asked Questions

 What other services do Guide Dogs provide?

-Guide Dogs also provide Autism Assistance Dogs to families of children with Autism, and Pets as Therapy Dogs as companions to children or adults with Autism or other disabilities.
+Guide Dogs also provide Autism Assistance Dogs to families of children with Autism, and Therapy Dogs as companions to children or adults with Autism or other disabilities.

 An Autism Assistance Dog is trained for the purpose of increasing a child's safety.
 When the family is out walking, the child is attached to the dog by a lead that is secured to a belt around the child's waist.
 The child is able to roam freely with their dog by their side, but should he or she attempt to abscond, the dog will resist by sitting or even lying down.
 The Autism Assistance Dog has the same legal rights of access as a Guide Dog.

-A Pets as Therapy Dog provides companionship to people living with a disability.
+A Therapy Dog provides companionship to people living with a disability.
 They are temperamentally sound with good obedience, social skills and training, however, they do not have the legal rights of access that a Guide Dog or Autism Assistance Dog has.

 Do you receive any Government funding?

 Guide Dogs SA receive no government funding for the Guide Dog Program - however individual clients may receive NDIS funds to pay for a Guide Dog.
 Currently this program is primarily funded by donations, sponsorship and Bequests from the public.